Coming to SickKids? Learn what to expect ahead of your

 We will continue to offer virtual care first when possible, but if a surgery or other procedure needs to be performed, it will be necessary to come to the hospital.
 Safety is our number one priority at all times for everyone.
 For those coming to the hospital we are maintaining a number of safety measures to keep everyone healthy, including screening, testing, masking, physical distancing and visitor restrictions.

 The safety measures in place and external factors can cause delays in getting inside the hospital.
 Your health-care team will advise you on how to best plan ahead.

 We recognize the challenges associated with limiting visitors.
 Please discuss your situation with the health-care team and they will let you know if the policy allows for an exception.
-To apply for an exception or appeal a decision, contact the Office of Patient and Family Experience.
+To appeal a decision, contact the Office of Patient and Family Experience.

 For children who are not vaccinated, pre-procedure testing is mandatory and must be performed at SickKids (except Haematology/Oncology patients) to ensure timely results, avoid delays and to keep everyone safe.
 Testing at community/satellite centres is no longer available.
 We recognize the added burden this will place on some patients and families.